What are PRP hair loss treatments and how do they work?

 When can you expect results from PRP and how long do they last?

-Most patients notice improvements i Hair density within 4weeks post treatment.
+Most patients notice improvements in skin or hair density within 1-3 months post treatment.
 But it can take between 6-12 months to fully judge the results of PRP visually.
 Measurements are taken every three months, so the plateau phase of improvement can be tracked.

 What are the risks and benefits of PRP treatments?

-PRP is a comfortable, non-surgical procedure that takes about an hour start-to-finish.
-Most patients notice a brief period of inflammation during which their scalp remains somewhat pink and numb for a few hours.
+PRP is a safe, very well tolerated, non-surgical procedure that takes about an hour start-to-finish.
+Most patients notice mild soreness, that is well-tolerated and short lived.
 Swelling is rare and if it occurs it is normally short-lived.
 Hair growth improvements can typically be measured in about three months.

 Patients with certain blood disorders or on certain medications are not candidates for PRP treatments.
 PRP is immunologically neutral and poses little risk of allergy, hypersensitivity or foreign-body reactions.

 How long do the benefits of PRP treatments last?